Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 <dd>(Optional) Sets the number of retention days. <br> The default value is *-1* days.</dd>

 <dt>--at-account-level, -a </dt>
-  <dd>(Optional) Sets the scope to account level. <br>If this parameter is not specified, the default value is set to *-1* for the current space, that is the space where you logged in by using the command `cf login`.
+  <dd>(Optional) Sets the scope to account level. <br>If this parameter is not specified, the default value is set to *-1* for the current space, that is the space where you logged in by using the command `bx cf login`.
   </dd>
 </dl>